 - Allow the model to cool for a few minutes between runs.
 This is particularly important when using high-capacity (2400mAh and above) battery packs that allow extended periods of running.
 Monitoring temperatures will extend the lives of the batteries and motor. - Do not continue to operate the model with low batteries or you could lose control of it.
 Indications of low battery power include slow operation and sluggish servos (slow to return to center).
 Stop immediately at the first sign of weak batteries.
 When the batteries in the transmitter become weak, the red power light will begin to flash.
 Stop immediately and install new batteries. - Do not drive the model at night, on public streets, or in large crowds of people. - If the model becomes stuck against an object, do not continue to run the motor.
 Remove the obstruction before continuing.
 Do not push or pull objects with the model. - Because the model is controlled by radio, it is subject to radio interference from many sources beyond your control.
 Since radio interference can cause momentary losses of control, allow a safety margin of space in all directions around the model in order to prevent collisions. - Use good, common sense whenever you are driving your model.
 Intentionally driving in an abusive and rough manner will only result in poor performance and broken parts.
-Take care of your model so that you can enjoy it for a long time to come. - When using optional pinions for top speed running, limit your driving to paved surfaces only.
-Repetitive starting and stopping and extensive drifting around turns will create excess heat and overheat the ESC and/or motor.
-Running in grass and off-road could also cause excessive loads on the electrical system. - The Titan 12T motor will benefit from a short break-in period to ensure optimum performance and longer motor life.
+Take care of your model so that you can enjoy it for a long time to come. - The Titan 12T motor will benefit from a short break-in period to ensure optimum performance and longer motor life.
 For the first battery pack, use the stock installed pinion gear and drive smoothly on a flat, paved surface.
 Accelerate smoothly (avoiding full throttle starts), with most of the driving being done at higher speeds.
 This will help ensure that the motor provides the best performance and longest life.